-- 1. An employee and People Leader may agree to an employee working on a public holiday, with agreement to an alternate day off in lieu of the public holiday. - 2.
+- 1. It is agreed by Council and its employees that an employee may agree to nominate an alternative day for their public holiday other than the days gazetted. - 2.
 All public holidays worked under this Agreement will be treated as a normal working day at normal pay rates. - 3.
 The alternate day off for the purpose of this Agreement will become the public holiday and if a worker is asked to work on the nominated day, then they will be paid the appropriate penalty rates as if they were working the public holiday. - 4.
-Any such arrangement shall be in writing and must be approved by the relevant People Leader prior to the public holiday.
+Any such arrangement shall be in writing and must be approved by the relevant supervisor prior to the public holiday.